schmurfy/Collector/README.md

 Handlers:

-- presence module: when values are received for an host the "active" timer is reset, if the timer reach 0 the machine is considered missing and an event is fired.
+- [Done] presence module: when values are received for an host the "active" timer is reset, if the timer reach 0 the machine is considered missing and an event is fired.
 [Done]

-- tcp module: allow clients to connect and forward the events to all connected, maybe add a simple subscription system too.
+- [Done] tcp module: allow clients to connect and forward the events to all connected (maybe add a simple subscription system later).

 - rrd module: save values in rrd files, that is borderline with my goals but I don't like the idea of requiring an external application connected to collector just to save